 Find out why Traveling to Europe with a Baby or Toddler is so amazing!

 You don’t need to fill your suitcase with diapers, you can leave that room for other baby travel items.

 What I also like about Amsterdam is that the local supermarkets offer a wide range of baby food and formula.
 As for buying diapers in Amsterdam, they can be bought in just about any supermarket in the city.
 The most famous supermarket in the Netherlands is the AH.
 You can also find them in beauty shops like Etos and Kruitvat.

 Baby-Friendly Places to Stay in Amsterdam

 There are many great neighborhoods in Amsterdam to stay in when traveling with babies or toddlers.
 The Leidseplein area is very convenient, as it is close to shops, museums, and Vondelpark.
-De Jordaan area is also one of the best neighborhoods to stay in.
-It is close to all the action, but still not that close to the vibrant nightlife of Amsterdam.
+De Jordaan area is also one of the best neighborhoods for families to stay in as it is close to all the action, but still not that close to the vibrant nightlife of Amsterdam.

 As for the types accommodations, there are plenty of options to choose from.
 Some parents like staying in vacation home rentals and cottages with fully-equipped kitchens, while others prefer to find a baby-friendly hotel like these family-friendly Amsterdam hotels.

 Fortunately, Amsterdam is home to a number of family-friendly hotels.
 XO Hotels Blue Square has a cute kid’s corner for toddlers indoors, while the luxurious and centrally located Ambassade Hotel offers babysitting services.